MylesThomas/algoexpert.io/FrontendExpert/notes/notes.md

 Adding media queries:

-First, hat exactly is a media query?
+First, what exactly is a media query?

 According to Tim: